learn-academy-2023-delta/week-2-assessment/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. React:
+1. Class Inheritance:

-2. React lifecycle methods:
+2. React:

 3. React state:

-4. Component invocation/call:
+4. React lifecycle methods:

-5. DOM Events:
+5. DOM: